Skip to content

 Our approach

-The Challenge
+Challenge

-A real estate development group with annual transaction volumes exceeding 200 million euros received an inspection notice from SEPBLAC (Spain’s Executive Service for the Prevention of Money Laundering and Monetary Offences).
-The initial assessment was alarming: the company lacked an up-to-date internal prevention manual, had no risk-based customer evaluation system, and its due diligence procedures (KYC/KYB) were entirely formal with no substantive controls.
+A real estate development group with annual transaction volumes exceeding €200 million received an inspection notice from SEPBLAC — Spain’s Executive Service for the Prevention of Money Laundering and Monetary Offences.
+The initial internal assessment was alarming: the company lacked an up-to-date internal prevention manual, had no risk-based customer evaluation system, and its due diligence procedures for buyers and counterparties were entirely formal, with no substantive controls behind the documentation collected at the point of sale.

-Given that the real estate sector is classified as high-risk under FATF standards and Spanish law (Law 10/2010), the exposure to sanctions was substantial.
-The law provides for fines of up to 5% of annual turnover for serious breaches — a potential liability exceeding 10 million euros for this group.
-Beyond the financial risk, a formal sanction from SEPBLAC would have damaged the company’s standing with its international financing partners at a critical moment of portfolio expansion.
+The exposure was serious on multiple dimensions.
+The real estate sector is classified as inherently high-risk under FATF standards, and Law 10/2010 establishes a comprehensive compliance framework with significant penalties for non-compliance.
+The statute provides for fines of up to 5% of annual turnover for serious breaches — a potential liability exceeding €10 million for this group.
+Beyond the financial risk, a formal SEPBLAC sanction would have severely damaged the group’s standing with its international financing partners, several of whom had conditioned ongoing credit facilities on the existence of robust compliance controls.
+The timing coincided with a critical phase of portfolio expansion that required continued access to those facilities.

 Results